Mujhay Jeenay Do: Production

-The serial was directed and produced by Angeline Malik of Kitni Girhain Baaki Hain fame under her banner Angeline Films, in collaboration with Johns Hopkins University Center for Communication Programs.
+The serial is directed and produced by Angeline Malik of Kitni Girhain Baaki Hain fame under her banner Angelic Films, in collaboration with Johns Hopkins University Center for Communication Programs.

-Nadia Jamil made her acting comeback after survival from cancer and her last appearance in Behadd (2013) while Mehreen Raheel made a comeback to television after her last appearance in the 2015 series Tum Mere Kya Ho.
+Nadia Jamil made her acting comeback after survival from cancer and her last appearance in Behadd (2013).
+Mehreen Raheel made a comeback to television after her last appearance in the 2015 series Tum Mere Kya Ho.